Here is a full deck of wireframes for a system design so see them in context. Below are other examples:

-Initial consultations with the client product team uncovered that while they were very familiar with customer needs (i.e. buyers) and the behaviors of a handful of “super users,” they were not as clear about the behaviors of day-to-day warehouse users, their largest user group.
+Our initial consultations with the client product team revealed that while they were highly familiar with customer needs (i.e. buyers) and the behaviors of a handful of “super users,” they did not understand the behaviors of day-to-day warehouse users, their largest group.

 Contextual Inquiry

-The initial engagement consisted of a series of workshops with the team where we co-developed “provisional” user personas based on the teams individual experiences with clients.
-This helped mine as much existing information about users as possible, while allowing team members to express their opinions and ideas in a structured way.
-This preliminary user segmentation work was followed by onsite “contextual inquiries” with warehouse users.
-Onsite interviews were followed by formal user testing (remote, moderated, think aloud) of the current product with more diverse user types to deep dive into the system’s usability issues and workflow complexities.
+Our initial engagement involved co-developing “provisional” user personas with the team based on their experiences with clients.
+This enabled team members to express their opinions and ideas in a structured manner while mining as much existing information about users as possible.
+An onsite “contextual inquiry” with warehouse users followed this initial user segmentation work.
+In addition to onsite interviews, we conducted formal user testing (remote, moderated, think aloud) of the current product with a variety of users to deep dive into the system’s usability issues and workflow complexities.

-The project’s user research was conducted as part of a broader “immersion” process that included a review of the competitive space, mining customer support data, researching user demographics, and conducting a heuristic evaluation of the current product.
+A broader “immersion” process included a review of the competitive space, mining customer support data, researching user demographics, and assessing the current product heuristically.

 Persona

-The team then worked to prioritize tasks and develop user scenarios (task mapping) for each persona.
-This collaborative process allowed us to significantly streamline a number of complex workflows that would provide productivity improvements for the majority of day to day users.
-User scenarios were translated into system workflows and key screens were isolated from the workflows.
-This allowed us to create a clear set of high priority task-based functional requirements for each screen.
+After prioritizing tasks, the team developed user scenarios (task mappings) for each persona.
+As a result of this collaborative process, we were able to significantly streamline a number of complex workflows that would improve productivity for most day-to-day users.
+We translated user scenarios into system workflows and isolated key screens from them.
+Using this approach, we were able to create a clear set of functional requirements for every screen based on their high priority

 Journey Mapping